David-OConnor/plascad/README.md

 ## Why another plasmid editor
 We believe that the more tools available for scientists, the better.
-In particular, our goal is to make a fast, lightweight program that's as easy to use as possible, without sacrificing functionality.
+In particular, my goal is to make a fast, lightweight program that's as easy to use as possible, without sacrificing functionality.
 We also added some functionality we didn't see elsewhere, like automatic primer tuning, and primer generation for SLIC and FastCloning.